 The Swell shampoo bar is a deep pink colour and has a soft floral scent.
 The Giggle all over body bar, is a soft yellow/beige colour and smells lovely and citrusy (I’d started using the bar before I remembered to take a picture, hence the sunken palm print on the photo above!)
 The Halo hair rinse comes in a big aluminium bottle, half full of concentrated liquid, which you mix with water to fill up.
 It has quite a strong overall aroma of Lemongrass.
 I’ve been using the bars and rinse for nearly four weeks now.
 Here’s how I’ve gotten on.

-Shampoo Bar Pros:
+Shampoo Bar Pros and Cons:

 - Reducing Plastic in your bathroom and making small steps to helping save the planet.

 - Completely natural, lovely smelling product that you can use on yourself and your children.
 It’s lovely using this all over Olivia (it’s worth noting we both have sensitive skin and have been fine with these bars)

 - Once you’re through the transition phase (if you experience that, as some people don’t) you know that the bar and the rinse is all you’ll have to use going forwards – and you can make your own rinse if you want!
 No more chemical nasties on your hair.

 - *Edit* One full month on and my hair has adjusted and feels pretty awesome